simple-sifu/take-home-esl-product-search/README.md

 # linting code

 - Added eslint and prettier plugin and .eslintrc.js
-- Also added to .vscode/settings.json for code formatting
+- Also added to .vscode/settings.json for code formatting on save.

-# Postman is a headless browser we can use to test

-- collections are stored in server/postman

 # Tests

 - jest tests were written for testing of Caching of Search Results
+- provided postman collections(server/postman) for testing node backend.
 - did not write cypress tests due to time.
 - did not have at least 85% test coverage due to time.